tferrari92/automate-all-the-things/README.md

 INCLUIR DIAGRAMA?????

-The purpose of this repo is not to give you an in depth explanation of the tools we are using, but to demonstrate how easy it can be to deploy a whole infrastructure and how the tools can interact with each other to make them as efficient as posible.
+The purpose of this repo is not to give you an in depth explanation of the tools we'll be using, but to demonstrate how they can interact with each other to make the deployment of a whole infrastructure (with an application) as efficient and streamlined as possible.

-I want to show you the power of IaC (Infrastructure as Code), Gitops and CI/CD (Continuous Integration/Continuous Deployment), while providing some ideas on how all of these methodologies can be merged for [unlimited power](https://www.youtube.com/watch?v=Sg14jNbBb-8).
+I want to show how IaC (Infrastructure as Code), Gitops and CI/CD (Continuous Integration/Continuous Deployment) can be merged for [unlimited power](https://www.youtube.com/watch?v=Sg14jNbBb-8).

 <br/>